History, present and future

 She used her Society connections to good effect when the young Princess Elizabeth laid the foundation stone in 1949 and the Queen officially opened the College a year later.

-Our connection with the founders remains as strong today through our Patron since 1979, Her Majesty the Queen, and our President Alison Swan Parente MBE DL, who lives at Welbeck Abbey with her husband, the grandson of the 7th Duke of Portland.
+Our connection with the founders remains as strong today through our Patron Queen Elizabeth II from 1974 until 2022, and our President Alison Swan Parente MBE DL, who lives at Welbeck Abbey with her husband, the grandson of the 7th Duke of Portland.

 Ideas about Disability